Izardo/pands-problem-sheet/README.md

 print([int(num) for num in numList])
 ```
-Understanding the code:
+#### Understanding the code:

 1. The while loop performs a repeat loop as long as the number equals 1.
-2. Inside the while loop is an if statement. which will be exected if the number is even (the modulus operand is used to check this).
+2. Inside the while loop is an if statement.
+Which is exected if the number is even (the modulus operand is used to check this).
 If the if statment is true, the indented code block will be executed - dividing the the value stored in 'num' by two and appending the result to the numList.
 If the if statement is false, the else statement will be executed - 'num' is multiplied by 3 and 1 is added to it and the resut is appended to 'numList'.
 3. When 'num' equals 1, the while statement will evaluate as false causing a break out of the while loop.
 4. The print statment is then executed, which converts the list objects in 'numList' to integer objects, finally, printing the list of integers.